 For more information, see:

-Young workers have basic rights and conditions like all employees.
-However, age can alter the minimum wage young workers are entitled to and determine whether they are entitled to superannuation or even whether they are permitted to work.
+• Young workers have basic rights and conditions like all employees.
+However, a worker’s age can change the rate of their minimum wage, whether they are entitled to superannuation and even whether they are permitted to work.

-Generally, employees younger than 21 years old, trainees and apprentices may not be entitled to the full national minimum wage but to a proportion of it, normally this will depend on the award that covers the industry the employee works in (see here).
+Employees younger than 21 years old, trainees and apprentices may not be entitled to the full national minimum wage.
+The amount of their minimum wage is set out in the award that covers the industry in which the employee is working (see here).

 Legitimate work trials are usually a couple of hours long and are conducted under direct supervision from the employer.
 If your unpaid trial was longer than necessary to demonstrate your skills, was not conducted under direct supervision, or involved a demonstration of skills irrelevant to the position, you may have a claim against the employer.